Corrole: Preparation

 Corroles can be prepared by a two-step process, beginning with the condensation reaction of a benzaldehyde with pyrrole.
 The open-ring product, a bilane (or tetrapyrrane), is cyclized by oxidation, typically with p-chloranil:

 Comparison with porphyrins

 Corrole and porphyrins differ in several ways.
 Corroles are triprotic, whereas porphyrins are diprotic.
 Because of the 3- charge of the triply deprotonated ligand, metallocorroles are formally high-valent.
 Several are redox-noninnocent, with a corrole radical-dianion ligand.
 A second difference between corroles and porphyrins is the size of the metal-binding cavity, i.e., 17- vs 18-membered rings.
-See "Porphyrins and similar compounds" in Conjugated systems for more about these side by side images of porphyrin, chlorin, and corrin structures:
+See "Porphyrins and similar compounds" in conjugated systems for more about these side by side images of porphyrin, chlorin, and corrin structures.

+Due to their lower symmetry, corroles display broader Soret or B-bands and relatively stronger Q-bands, compared to porphyrins.
+The absorption spectra of corroles in the UV/Visible range tends to be more sensitive towards substituents than in the case of porphyrins.